1jour1vin

 Wine rated (2025 guide) 97/100

-Ripe and generous on the palate, this wine is smooth, crisp and lively.
-Notes of ripe fruit - sweet, mellow blackcurrants and cherries - are fleshy and ample, as are the concentration of flavors.
-A delicate layering of elements structures the wine on the palate, giving it power, precision and concentration.
-It's still a little timid, with tension present in the diffusion of flavors and a relatively lively finish, but one that will lengthen with time.
-Fresh blueberry, wet stone, pencil lead and graphite add a mineral touch.
-No excessive heat, oak or spice, which is also excellent.
-A long-keeping wine, designed for aging, I think.
-2030 - 2050
+Ripe and generous on the palate, this wine is mellow, crisp, and lively.
+It offers notes of ripe fruit—blackcurrant and sweet, mellow cherries—which are fleshy and ample, as is the concentration of flavors.
+A delicate layering of elements structures the wine on the palate, giving it power, precision, and concentration.
+It is still a little shy, with tension in the diffusion of flavors and a relatively lively finish, but this will lengthen with time.
+Fresh blueberries, wet stone, pencil lead, and graphite add a mineral touch.
+There is no excessive heat, oak, or spice, which is also excellent.
+A wine with great aging potential, designed for aging, I think.
+2030-2050

 Guide Hachette des vins

-The name of this cru combines that of the Irish merchants who owned it in the 18th century and that of a hamlet on the southern outskirts of Pauillac.
-Since the 1930s, its success has been the result of the continuous work of three generations of Cazes: Jean-Charles, André and Jean-Michel.
-The latter, who has now handed over to his son Jean-Charles, plays an essential role.
-Its success is linked to the quality of its wines, produced from a vast 100-hectare vineyard, and also to a genuine development strategy, including a wine merchant and tourist infrastructures (hotel-restaurant, shops).
+The name of this wine combines that of the Irish merchants who owned it in the 18th century with that of a hamlet located at the southern gates of Pauillac.
+Its success since the 1930s is the result of the continuous work of three generations of Cazes: Jean-Charles, André, and Jean-Michel.
+The contribution of the latter, who has now handed over the reins to his son Jean-Charles, has been essential.
+Its success is linked to the quality of the wines, produced from a vast 100-hectare vineyard, and also to a genuine development strategy, including wine trading and tourist infrastructure (hotel-restaurant, shops).

 Robert Parker - Wine Advocate